hopchouinard/PAT.MultiLLM.POC/README.md

 - Anthropic AI API
 - Google Generative AI
 - Ollama
+- Boto3 (AWS SDK)
+- Azure OpenAI SDK
 - tqdm

 We thank the developers of these libraries for their contributions to the open-source community.

 ## Contact

-For questions, suggestions, or issues, please open an issue on the GitHub repository or contact the project maintainer at [your-email@example.com].
+For questions, suggestions, or issues, please open an issue on the GitHub repository or contact the project maintainer at [52129156+hopchouinard@users.noreply.github.com].